 Jan is the author of Nonprofit Turnaround, A Guide for Nonprofit Leaders, Consultants and Funders, and his workshops and classes on mergers, turnarounds and executive leadership have received national acclaim.
 Jan guides clients toward their goals by using research-based methodologies, several of which he has developed, and providing results-oriented services in a down-to-earth style.

 Jan holds a Bachelor of Science degree from Stanford University.
+He lives in Seattle where he enjoys hiking and climbing, and spending time with his wife and two daughters.

 An effective facilitator and project manager, Kate works with teams to identify goals and milestones, keeping them on track and completing on time.
 Her career spans community health, student health, public health, and health research.
 Kate has 20+ years of experience focused on quality improvement, project management, facilitation, compliance and technology.
 Kate is skilled at data and information gathering and synthesis, leading and guiding teams, and managing projects through completion.